 The number of teaching positions is also increasing as an awareness of the need for foreign languages in a global society grows.

 Four years of high school French or two years of college French are required to begin a major.
 Normally, students will have taken two to four years of the language in high school.
-Students who do not have high school preparation may take elementary and intermediate French at BGSU, perhaps in the accelerated summer program offered in Tours, France, where it is possible to complete four semesters of elementary and intermediate French in one summer.
+Students who do not have high school preparation may take elementary and intermediate French at BGSU, perhaps in an accelerated study abroad program in France, where it is possible to earn 6-10 credits in one summer.

-The curriculum includes courses in composition, conversation, culture, literature, film and business French.
-Students opting to go abroad may take courses in French art history, history, literature, civilization and language.
+The curriculum includes courses in composition, conversation, culture, literature, film and French for the Professions.
+Students are strongly encouraged to study abroad in France, where they may take courses in French art history, history, literature, civilization and language.

-All degree programs in French require the completion of general education courses which cover such areas as speech, sciences, arts and social sciences to provide a balanced education.
+All degree programs in French require the completion of general education courses covering such areas as speech, sciences, arts and social sciences to provide a balanced education.